Join our Act of Reparation

 The Society of Veronica's Veil is just one

-humble way in which our members may unite our prayers and penances
+humble way in which we can unite our prayers and penances

 with those of each other.
 We come to these webpages regularly,

 sinners one and all, to recite the devotions to the Holy Face.